dappforce/subsocial-parachain/pallets/domains/README.md

     /// The domain owner.
     owner: T::AccountId,

-    /// The amount was held as a deposit for storing this structure.
+    /// The amount that was held as a deposit for storing this structure.
     domain_deposit: BalanceOf<T>,
 }